-Zelman Meats (Steakhouse) – KnightsbridgeHALAL STATUS A selection of Halal meat.
+Zelman Meats (Steakhouse) – Knightsbridge, LondonHALAL STATUS Halal meat options (cooked separately)

 Zelman Meats is located on the fifth floor of Harvey Nichols’ iconic flagship luxury department store in Knightsbridge.